AmigaGPU/fat-agnus/firefox migration.md

   ---

   I've downloaded firefox **ESR** and am migrating important addons to firefox equivalents.
-Up to now most of them, apart from _authy_ (a crucial one) have native versions.
+Up to now most of them, apart from _authy_ (a crucial one) have native versions!

   One nice thing is that ffox was able to get my passwords _imported transparently_ from my chrome **ENV:**